 This is your basic basil, with large leaves and white flowers.
 The Genovese variety (names include ‘Sweet Genovese’ and ‘Genovese’ or ‘Genova Profumitissima’) is particularly nice, with a very pleasing flavor preferred for pestos.
 I’ve also found it a vigorous, luxuriant grower, slow to bolt.
 The leaves on those I’ve grown tend to be a bit larger than common sweet basil, which means you need fewer leaves for that batch of pesto!

-Brier Ridge Farm Fresh Herbs got an visit from the inspector Friday June 6th.
+Brier Ridge Farm Fresh Herbs got a visit from the inspector Friday, June 6th.
 The inspector took some soil samples from a lot of individual plants for a nematode inspection.
 The soil samples will be brought up to the Florida Plant Inspections in Gainesville.
-Since we use potted soil, it is highly unlikely that we would have nematodes.
+Since we use bagged commercial potting soil, it is highly unlikely that we would have nematodes.
 My grandma (owner of www.ednakelly.com and Brier Ridge) signed BUNCHES of papers for shipping to TX, MISS, OR, CA and many other states!
 We were the ONLY herb garden that this inspector had ever seen so we are special by a first see.
-I’ll keep you updated and the TRIP TO CINCINNATI blog will be updated. 🙂
+I’ll keep you updated on the inspections and the TRIP TO CINCINNATI blog will be updated. 🙂

 The Spinning Primrose spins in the evening.
-It is native to Persia that was brought here to North America and now plants here in Georgia.
+It is native to Persia that was brought here to North America and now grows here in Georgia.
 Spinning Primrose is yellow and makes a nice bush as I’m parked near it.
-This will be it with Day 1 of the Trip of Cincinnati, OH.
+This will be it with Day 1 of the Trip to Cincinnati, OH.

 This month, I’m starting a blog that brings plants from different states near I-75.
 Florida, Georgia, Tennessee, Kentucky and Ohio will be the chose states to this blog.
 Stay tuned on the blog!
 YOU CAN GROW IT